yhagio/tutorialedge.net/content/python/python-decorators-tutorial.md

 #### The Solution

-In order to fix this particular side-effect we can look to the `functools` module which is built-in to Python.
-We add `from functools import *` to the top of our file and within our decorator we add a second `@wraps()` decorator which takes in the original function as it's parameter.
+In order to fix this particular side-effect, we can look to the `functools` module which is built-in to Python.
+We add `from functools import *` to the top of our file and within our decorator, we add a second `@wraps()` decorator which takes in the original function as it's parameter.
 If we update our example code above to include this fix, it should then look like this:

 ```py
 from functools import *